MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-designer.md

 ---
 title: Use the visual designer to create a CI/CD pipeline
 titleSuffix: Azure Pipelines & TFS
-description: Use the designer in Azure Pipelines to create a pipeline ms.prod: devops ms.technology: devops-cicd ms.topic: quickstart
+description: CI/CD novice?
+Create an automated build and release definition in Azure Pipelines and TFS ms.prod: devops ms.technology: devops-cicd ms.topic: quickstart